 The Covid 19 pandemic continues to stress landlord and tenant relationships with the federal eviction moratorium and rental assistance programs.
 With many tenants unable to pay rent or just refusing to pay rent, a landlord may feel sabotaged, unable to collect back rent or go to the court system for help.
 That being said, Rocket Eviction is here to help you navigate through the federally-funded rental assistance programs, and the Nevada and Clark County housing regulations and tenant issues.

 We are here to help you get back your property from the tenant.
 Whatever the legal rental assistance issue, we will be glad to work with you to resolve it.
 We also have several options to help distressed landlords in Las Vegas and greater Clark County, Nevada, by purchasing their properties.
 If you are a landlord, call us today, and our team of professionals will resolve your tenant issues quickly.

 Rocket Eviction offers a full-service solution to regain possession of your property with quick and efficient Nevada eviction services for property managers and landlords in Clark County, Nevada.
 Rocket Eviction serves as the eviction specialist for some of the largest residential and commercial property managers in Las Vegas.

-Unlike many eviction companies, Rocket Eviction works with a law firm and understands the court system.
+Unlike many eviction companies, Rocket Eviction works with a law firm and understands the court system and local civil law.
 Under Nevada’s newly revised landlord-tenant laws, this relationship allows Rocket Eviction to provide services cheaper than many other eviction companies.

 Rocket Eviction understands the legal aspects of the evictions process and the justice court system, providing eviction services at affordable flat rates.
 With our knowledge, we are the smarter, faster solution to getting your rental housing and commercial properties back to collecting rent!